berkeley-cdss/berkeley-class-site/calendar_dynamic.md

 Note: The above directions are based loosely on [this](https://fullcalendar.io/docs/google-calendar) which is now out of date.

-## `event_types` Properties
+## Properties of `event_types` in `config.yml`
 - `prefix` / `suffix`: Looks at the prefix / suffix of an event and sets the styling if it finds a match (see above).
 - `background_color`: Hex code for the background color.
 - `text_color`: Hex code for the text color.
 - `class`: Class ID of the event (e.g. `cal-lecture` for lecture events).
-- `icon`: Fontawesome icon placed on the event (e.g. `fa-school`), more can be found in `fontawesome/css`.
+- `icon`: Fontawesome icon placed on the event (e.g. `fa-school`), more can be found in `fontawesome/css` or by visiting [fontawesome](https://fontawesome.com/).

 **Note**: As you update the calendar, you'll find that some files use the phrase "fullcalendar" and some use "calendar_dynamic".
-Both refer to the dynamic calendar. fullcalendar is an open source JavaScript calendar we're using.
+Both refer to the dynamic calendar. fullcalendar is an open source JavaScript calendar we're using to deliver the dynamic calendar.
 {: .fs-4}
 <a class="btn btn-blue" href="https://calendar.google.com/calendar?cid={{ site.google_calendar.google_calendar_id }}" target="_blank">Add to Google Calendar</a>